Ponmudi (film): Production

-Producer T. R. Sundaram of Modern Theatres wanted to make a film based on Edhirparatha Mutham, a novel written by the Tamil rationalist poet Bharatidasan.
+Producer T. R. Sundaram of Modern Theatres wanted to make a film based on Edhirparatha Mutham, a novel by Tamil poet and writer Bharatidasan.
 Ellis Dungan was hired to direct Bharathidasan's script.
 The film was made at the Modern Theatres studio in Salem.
 Some scenes were also filmed in Yercaud.
 For shooting beach scenes, Dungan had a beach set constructed in Salem, out of sand brought from Adyar beach.
-The film had intimate love sequences which were unusual in the (then) conservative Tamil film industry.
+The film had intimate love sequences which were unusual in the then conservative Tamil film industry.

 Soundtrack

 The music was composed by G. Ramanathan while the lyrics were penned by Ka.
 Mu.
 Sheriff and A. Maruthakasi.